Looking to subdivide your section?

 Subdivision is the act of legally dividing land into separate pieces so they can be sold or split to separate owners.
 The three most common forms of subdivisions are:

-Freehold/Fee Simple
+Freehold/Fee Simple:

 A fee simple/freehold title is the most common form of ownership in NZ.
 It is where you have absolute ownership to land.